New London Quarterly is NLA’s magazine about built environment issues as they affect the capital.

 Loneliness is a big issue for major cities like London, especially with the decline of spaces like pubs and community centres where we once connected.
 It can be debilitating, and is, some suggest, as detrimental to our health as smoking 15 cigarettes a day.
 So, what can be done?
 We investigate, with a feature on the issue prompted by Kinship in the City — new research done on the subject by Make Architects’ Future Spaces Foundation.

-There is plenty more besides, including a look at Kingston’s new Town House project, a building by Stirling Prize-winners Grafton Architects that marries town and gown for the university and south London borough.
-There’s a look at Architects Aware, a group mobilising to attack another big issue for our times — homelessness.
+This issue also sees Kingston’s new Town House project, and Architects Aware, a group mobilising to attack another big issue for our times — homelessness.
 We have opinions on drones and future speciﬁcations, high-tech visualisation tools as a boon to developing cities, the nomenclature of offsite, and a word on what architects and other professionals can do to stem the tide of climate change.
-Finally, with yet more elections ahead of us this May, we ask both built environment practitioners and a group of youngsters what they think the new Mayor should prioritise for the city once he or she takes the reins.
+Finally, we ask both built environment practitioners and a group of youngsters what they think the next Mayor should prioritise for the city once he or she takes the reins.

 Lendlease’s Bek Seeley and Selina Mason talk Euston and beyond.